-Foods with fresh, meaty flavors are always going to be more appealing for doggy appetites.
+Foods with fresh, meaty flavors will always be more appealing for doggy appetites.

-If your pooch suffers from a sensitive stomach, you should swap over to a specially formulated food which is easily digestible.
+If your pooch suffers from a sensitive stomach, you should swap over to a specially formulated food that is easily digestible.

 Many brands offer this type of dog diet in their range.